-- If you leave your GPS or radar detector attached to the windshield, your cell phone in the front console, or your handbag on the seat, then do not expect sympathy when it gets stolen.
+- If you leave your radar detector attached to the windshield, your cell phone in the front console, or your handbag on the seat, then do not expect sympathy when it gets stolen.
 A car alarm will not, ever, protect from a smash and grab.
 It takes a thief 5 seconds to smash the glass, grab the item, and be around the corner.
 Even with your alarm sounding he’s gone.

-- It’s not just valuables that thieves break into vehicles for.
-Don’t leave empty gym bags, shoe boxes, shopping bags or anything in the vehicle.
-If a thief sees a bag in a vehicle, they might the bag contains something of value and smash your window.
-Nothing of value may be stolen, buy you are left behind with the cost and hassle of replacing window glass and door locks
+- It’s not just electronics that thieves break into vehicles for.
+Don’t leave gym bags, shoe boxes, shopping bags or anything in the vehicle.
+If a thief sees a bag in a vehicle, they may think the bag contains something of value and smash your window to get it.

 Unload your stuff away from your parking spaces as well

 - If you are planning to return to the same parking area, you will want to take your stuff out of the car away from the lot if possible.
 If you open the trunk and take out all the good stuff each time you return to your car, eventually someone will notice.
 Best case is to be able to pull over somewhere safe away from either your home base or destination and get your stuff then.

 Make your car look protected

 - A huge part of the job an alarm does is to give a visual warning to a thief that the car has security measures.
 Make sure you put the alarm warning stickers on the window and the LED warning light in the dash is fitted.
 (And if you don’t want to get an alarm you can buy these little extras separately.)

-A neat car is less likely to get robbed
+A neat car is less likely to be burglarized